opral/monorepo/rfcs/001-core-architecture.md

 **Cons**

-- No GUI (Graphical User Interface) - but also no GUI limitation of experessiveness.
+- No GUI (Graphical User Interface) - but also no GUI limitation of expressiveness.
 - Relying on external CI/CD infrastructure.

 ## Architecture

-The following describes a foundational architecture that is designed to support the components defined above while sharing code and business logic.
+The following describes a core architecture that is designed to support the components defined above while sharing code and business logic.
 Interestingly, only two questions need to be elaborated, and both go hand-in-hand:

 1. How are messages stored?
 2. How are components configured to work hand-in-hand?